-The term 'Homo Oeconomicus' was first used in the late 19th Century by critics of John Stuart Mill (1806 - 1873) to refer to his proposal of "an arbitrary definition of man, as a being who inevitably does that by which he may obtain the greatest amount of necessaries, conveniences, and luxuries, with the smallest quantity of labour and physical self-denial with which they can be obtained" (Mill, 1836); see (Persky, 1995)..
+The term 'Homo Oeconomicus' was first used in the late 19th Century by critics of John Stuart Mill (1806 - 1873) to refer to his proposal of "an arbitrary definition of man, as a being who inevitably does that by which he may obtain the greatest amount of necessaries, conveniences, and luxuries, with the smallest quantity of labour and physical self-denial with which they can be obtained" (Mill, 1836); see (Persky, 1995).

-L'Uomo Vitruviano (Vitruvian Man) by Leonardo da Vinci ca. 1490 is often used to depict idea of man as Homo Economicus.
-While there are many theories that pins out rationality in slightly different ways the main characteristics of assuming man to be rational usually apply to four basic domains: Attention is a matter of choice and thus people focus on what is most important to them.
-Belief-formation is subject to the rules of logic and rationality.
-Choice is made according to the axioms of rational instrumental rationality and may thus be explained and predicted by subjective expected utility functions.
-Determination, when people make their choices, they stick to them ceteris paribus.
+L'Uomo Vitruviano (Vitruvian Man) by Leonardo da Vinci ca. 1490 is often used to depict the idea of man as Homo Oeconomicus.
+While there are many theories that pins out rationality in slightly different ways the main characteristics of assuming man to be rational usually apply to four basic domains: Attention is a matter of choice and thus people should focus on what is most important to them; Belief-formation should be subject to the rules of logic and rationality; Choices should be made according to the axioms of rational instrumental rationality and may thus be explained and predicted by subjective expected utility functions; and Determination, requires that people should stick to their choices ceteris paribus.